turphAI/turphdesigns/README.md

 ## 📞 Support

 For support or questions:
-- Email: hello@turphdesigns.com
+- Email: tom@turphdesigns.com
 - Use the AI chat assistant on the website
 - Create an issue in this repository

 ## 📄 License

-This project is proprietary to TurphDesigns.
+This project is proprietary to TurphDesigns and turph LLC.
 All rights reserved.

 ---